 There is a specific use case in Flexbox where we might think that a

 justify-self property is what we need, and this is when we want to split a set of flex items, perhaps to create a split navigation pattern.
 For this use case we can use an

 auto margin.
 A margin set to

-By setting a margin of auto on one item in a set of flex items all aligned to start, we can create a split navigation.
-This works well with flexbox and the alignment properties.
+auto on one item in a set of flex items all aligned to start, we can create a split navigation.
+This works well with Flexbox and the alignment properties.
 As soon as there is no space available for the auto margin, the item behaves in the same way as all the other flex items and shrinks to try to fit into the space.